zakarouf/haywire/README.md

 # Prospectus

 ## About
-A small language implementation written in C.
+A Small Language + VM Implementation.
-* Very Small Binary Size (100K)
+* Small Binary Size
 * Fast & Small VM
 * Static Typed
 * Modular Code design, can be easily improved upon and mutted to comply the user need